petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 				()
 ```

-> **NOTE**: the `SetChartBoundaries()` method is used to make sure that the boundary area of our chart gets updated as we remove old points from the beginning of the chart as time elapses.
+> **NOTE**: the `setChartBoundaries`function is used to make sure that the boundary area of our chart gets updated as we remove old points from the beginning of the chart as time elapses.

-Next, we've redefined our message handlers to use the new `setChartBoundaries()` method.
+Next, we've redefined our message handlers to use the new `setChartBoundaries` function.

 ```fsharp
 // Actors/chartingActor - inside the Message Handlers region